 - Gingerbread Spiced Nuts

-Did you make these infused salts?
-I’d love to know how they turned out!
+Did you make this Infused Salt Trio?
+I’d love to know how it turned out!
 Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.